doseofted/prim-rpc/README.md

 If you prefer to work in Docker, configure the [`.env` file](./.env.example) and run `pnpm task compose:dev:up` (depends on [Docker/Compose](https://docs.docker.com/get-docker/) and [mkcert](https://github.com/FiloSottile/mkcert)).
 When finished, run `pnpm task compose:dev:down`.

-## Processes

-> **Warning** Work In Progress

-Prim+RPC's release process (and general workflow) is as follows:

-### Features

-- Create an issue describing new feature.
-Optionally, await feedback.
-- Create a new `feature/[NAME]` branch off of `develop`.
-- Make changes, following the [Contributions Guide](#contributions)
-- Add a changeset describing changes made (`pnpm task changeset:add -- ...`)
-- Create a pull request, target `develop` branch.
-- Sign CLA when requested.
-- Change will be evaluated by maintainer.

-### Releases

-- Create a new `release/[VERSION]` branch.
-- Version changes as prerelease: `pnpm task changeset:pre -- enter next`
-- Make changes as needed.
-- Create a pull request, target `main`
-- Exit prerelease mode once ready changes are ready.
-- ...